 1 Conforming Changes 2 UPA: § 1122 3 ULPA 4 ULLCA 5 ULCAA 6 USTEA 7 MORAA 8 UBOC 9 10 Comment 11 12 Subsection (a) - The requirements for the plan of merger are set forth in subsection (a).
 13 They are similar to plan of merger provisions in corporation statutes.
 See Model Business 14 Corporation Act § 11.02(c).
 The requirements stated in this subsection (a) are mandatory.
-15 16 Subsection $(a)(1)$ - Subsection $(a)(1)$ requires that the plan of merger identify the 17 merging entities parties to the merger.
-Section 102(24) defines a merging entity as "an 18 entity that is a party to a merger and exists immediately before the merger becomes 19 20 effective."
-The name of a merging entity as it appears in the plan of merger will be its name in 20 21 its governing jurisdiction of formation.
-See the comment to Section $205(b)(1)$ and (2).
-21 Subsection (a)(2) - Separately from the identification of the merging entities in 22 subsection (4)(2) - Separately from the identification of the merging entities in subsection (4)(1), the plan of merger is also required by subsection (a)(2) to identify the 23 surviving entity.
+15 16 Subsection (a)(1) - Subsection (a)(1) requires that the plan of merger identify the 17 merging entities parties to the merger.
+Section 102(24) defines a merging entity as "an 18 entity that is a party to a merger and exists immediately before the merger becomes 19 effective."
+The name of a merging entity as it appears in the plan of merger will be its name in 20 its governing jurisdiction of formation .
+See the comment to Section 205(b)(1) and (2).
+21 22 Subsection (a)(2) - Separately from the identification of the merging entities in 23 subsection (a)(1), the plan of merger is also required by subsection (a)(2) to identify the 24 surviving entity.
 The surviving entity may either be one of the merging entities identified in 25 subsection (a)(1) or a new entity created in the merger.
-The information described in 26 subsection (a)(2) is not only required for a surviving entity created in the merger, but also 27 for a surviving entity that is also a merging entity.
-If a merging entity is the surviving 28 entity, the information required by subsection (a)(2) will reflect the effects of the merger on 29 the merging entity and may differ from the information provided in response to subsection 30 (a)(1).
-31 32
+The information described in 26 27 subsection (a)(2) is not only required for a surviving entity created in the merger, but also for a surviving entity that is also a merging entity.
+If a merging entity is the surviving 28 entity, the information required by subsection (a)(2) will reflect the effects of the merger on 29 30 the merging entity and may differ from the information provided in response to subsection .)(/ 31 (a)(1).